Alexandr Shabliy

 Alexandr Shabliy (born April 18, 1993) is a Russian mixed martial artist who competes in the Lightweight division of Bellator MMA.
-As of March 14, 2023, he is #2 in the Bellator Lightweight Rankings.

 Background

 Alexander was born in the city of Rostov-on-Don to a Russian father and Dargin mother, Shabliy practices Eastern Orthodoxy.
-With his grandfather being a Cossack, he incorporates into his post-fight speechs by the way of his headgear.
+With his grandfather being a Cossack, he incorporates into his post-fight speeches by the way of his headgear.
 In parallel with going to first grade, his parents enrolled him in the Shotokan karate section, where the guy went three times a week.
-Since study and training took up all his free time, in the dashing 90s, Shabliy simply had no time to get involved with bad company.
 He achieved good results in sports, and graduated from school with good marks.

-A key role in the development of Sasha as a fighter was played by his coach, Belousov Nikolai Pavlovich, who directed his student in the right direction and introduced him to mixed martial arts.
-However, this happened much later, and until that moment the athlete competed, won the first victories, which was encouraged by his father.
+A key role in the development of Sasha as a fighter was played by his coach, Belousov Nikolai Pavlovich, who directed his student in the right direction and introduced him to mixed martial arts, which was encouraged by his father.
 Despite the fact that the house of the Shabliyev family burned down and they were forced to move to a hostel, Vasily found an opportunity to reward his son for the victory with a small amount of money.

 Over time, along with his friend, Alexander switched to boxing, then to Thai boxing, and after that - combat sambo and hand-to-hand combat.